Advertiser Disclosure

 The area combines French and Caribbean culture with lively colors and music while also offering plenty of peaceful spots for beach lovers who want to relax and unwind.
 The beach is public, but some sections are reserved for guests at nearby hotels.
 Keep that in mind while you’re looking for a place to play out your towel.

-Since this is a pretty trafficked area, there are lifeguards keeping watch to ensure everyone swims safely.
+Since this is a well-trafficked area, there are lifeguards keeping watch to ensure everyone swims safely.
 There’s an active coral reef not far from the shore if you want to do some snorkeling while you’re here.
-You can also stick to wading in the shallow water near the coast if you’d prefer.
+You can also stick to wading in the shallow water near the coast.

 17. Rendezvous Bay, Anguilla